-For further information, to establish a new fund or to create an endowment, please contact Ken Goldman, Associate Vice President, Development Research, or Michel Vallières, Chair of the Department of Physics.
+For further information, to establish a new fund or to create an endowment, please contact Cricket Brosius, Associate Vice President, Institutional Advancement, or Steve McMillan, Head of the Department of Physics.
 Contact information is listed at the bottom of the page.

 To donate online, visit the Drexel online gifts' secure page.
 In the "Special Instructions section", list your gift as "Physics Fund for Excellence, Drexel Physics Dept.", or if you would like your contribution to be directed more specifically, select one of the Physics funds listed below.

 Donate by mail: Please contact Cricket Brosius at email@example.com.

 This is a general, unrestricted fund administered by the Department Chair.
 The purpose of this fund is to aid the Department of Physics in its research, student travel to conferences, colloquium expenses, teaching initiatives, and outreach.

 Henry S.C.
 Chen Memorial Award for Physics

 Established in memory of Henry S.C.
 Chen who was a member of the Physics Faculty from 1949 to 1975.This award is given to undergraduate physics majors who demonstrated excellence in their studies.

 - 2014 – Leo Bellefleur and Charles Unruh

 - 2013 – Jeremy Gaison and Brian Goddard